thSmartGuy/photogram/README.md

 # Hosted here: https://instaclone-sp.herokuapp.com/

 ## Features
-* Users can login
+* Existing users can login
-* Users can signup
+* New users can signup
 * Logged in users can upload a photo.
 * Logged in users can comment on different posts.
 * Without logging in, users can see the images and comments made by ohter users.